 Transit Bus Accidents

 In an urban setting like South Florida, many people rely on public transportation such as buses and trains to travel to and from work, school and other miscellaneous activities.
 In the U.S., 360 million people will take a bus such as Palm-Tran in Palm Beach county, BCT in Broward or MDT in Miami-Dade for a variety of different reasons.
 Transit buses are generally safe, however accidents do occur.
 Across the United States, an average of 1,000 injuries will be sustained by transit bus passengers every month.
 In the event of a transit bus accident, many people are at high risk of injury.
 In most transit buses, there are generally no secure seatbelts to be worn in the passenger area of the bus and this puts passengers at great risk of injury in the event of an accident.
-The South Florida bus accident attorneys at The Ansara Law Firm have represented clients who have been injured in public transit bus accidents and have the expertise and unique methods to achieve successful results for their clients in court.
+The Fort Lauderdale transit bus accident attorneys at The Ansara Law Firm have represented clients who have been injured in public transit bus accidents and have the expertise and unique methods to achieve successful results for their clients in court.

 Transit buses are very large vehicles capable of inflicting tremendous property damage and personal injuries when accidents happen.
 Common Carrier laws detail how drivers of public transit vehicles must execute a higher degree of care when transporting the public than they would in a normal personal vehicle.
 This requirement of extensive care and awareness are to ensure the safety of passengers and to avoid accidents, but what causes a transit bus to be involved in an accident?